sdiehl/sympy-mcp/README.md

 The other installation methods can also be adapted to work with Docker if you change the uv command to use the docker run command instead.

-## Security Disclaimer

-This server runs on your computer and gives the language model access to run Python logic.
-Notably it uses Sympy's `parse_expr` to parse mathematical expressions, which is uses `eval` under the hood, effectively allowing arbitrary code execution.
-By running the server, you are trusting the code that Claude generates.
-Running in the Docker image is slightly safer, but it's still a good idea to review the code before running it.

 ## Example Interaction 1 : Differential Equations

 Here's an example of how the tool-calling works in a conversation with an AI assistant using this MCP server: